Safety is the priority at Perth Airport, and upgrades and regular maintenance are essential to ensure continued safe operations.

 Scheduled for completion in 2017.
 This will give suitably equipped and CASA approved operators the ability to depart with lower minima, which significantly reduces the potential for diversion.

-Phase 3: Installation of CAT III Instrument Landing System (ILS)
+Phase 3: Installation and commissioning of CAT III Instrument Landing System

 The scheduled works and associated runway closures are: